South America

 Post-colonial borders

-When the European colonial empires in Africa were dismantled during the second half of the 20th century, the outlines of the new African states mirrored colonial boundaries.
-These boundaries had been drawn up by colonial administrators, often based on inadequate geographical knowledge.
-Such arbitrary boundaries were imposed on people of different languages, racial groups, religions, and customs.
-This confused legacy often led to civil and international war.
+As European colonial empires in Africa were dismantled in the latter half of the 20th century, the resulting African state borders often replicated the colonial lines.
+These were drawn by colonial administrators who frequently lacked adequate geographical knowledge, leading to arbitrary divisions among people of different languages, races, religions, and customs.
+This confused legacy has often resulted in civil and international conflicts.

 Physical borders

-Many of the world’s countries are divided by physical borders: lakes, rivers, mountains.
-The demarcation of such boundaries can, however, lead to disputes.
-Control of waterways, water supplies, and fisheries are frequent causes of international friction.
+Many of the world's countries are delineated by physical borders such as lakes, rivers, and mountains.
+However, demarcating these boundaries can lead to disputes over the control of waterways, water resources, and fisheries, which are common causes of international contention.

 International disputes